 How to Talk to Your Child About Online Safety

-By age 10, most children have encountered something concerning online — whether it's inappropriate content, a stranger trying to chat, or cyberbullying.
+By age 10, most children have encountered something concerning online — whether it's inappropriate content, a stranger trying to chat, cyberbullying in a WhatsApp class group, or someone asking for personal details during an online tuition session.
 Yet many parents avoid "the talk" about online safety because they don't know where to start.

 The good news: It doesn't have to be one big awkward conversation.
 Regular, casual check-ins work better.